alejoloaiza/goinstaircbot/CONFIG.md

 "OpeningLine":"hello!!! how are u?
 I really like that picture."
 }
 ```
-Now here I will explain each parameter an why and when is used.
+Now here I will explain each parameter an why its used.
 * **InstaUser: The user id of your instagram account, its used during Login.**
 * **InstaPass: The password of your instagram account, its used during Login.**
 * **PreferredNames: This list of names are considered during Auto following, Bot will only add people with this names.**